Anxiety towards the end of life: Information for clinicians

 Pain – people may worry about dying in pain; those with cancer may worry that new pain is a sign of the cancer spreading

-Family worries – for example, worrying about being a burden
+Family worries – for example, worrying about being a burden or being isolated and abandoned

 Legal, financial and housing worries - often not explored by clinicians